swcarpentry/python-novice-inflammation/07-errors.md

 The last type of error we'll cover today are those associated with reading and writing files: `FileNotFoundError`.
-If you try to read a file that does not exist, you will recieve an `FileNotFoundError` telling you so.
+If you try to read a file that does not exist, you will receive a `FileNotFoundError` telling you so.

 ~~~ {.python}
 file_handle = open('myfile.txt', 'r')